cdepage/zerodep/packages/is/is/README.md

 |  | **This barrel package** | **1.9kb** / **1.4kb** |
 |  | size difference | _3.8kb_ / _2.7kb_ |

-Above sizes are for the unpacked size of the minified javascript file (the part your build system will use and tree-shake).
+Above measurements are for the unpacked size of the minified javascript file (the part your build system will use and tree-shake).
 Of course given the included README and Typescript declarations the packages downloaded to the development machine or build server will be larger.

 Additional information for each method can be found on the respective package page.